 Central North Forecast

-Saturday Partly cloudy.
-Light winds becoming N/NW 15 to 20 km/h during the morning then tending W/NW 20 to 30 km/h during the day.
+Sunday Partly cloudy.
+Light winds becoming NW/NE 15 to 25 km/h during the day then light during the evening.

 Central North Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|